Admissions and aid

 Child Welfare Stipend Program

 If you're a current B.S.W. or M.S.W. student interested in a career in public child welfare, you could receive a $10,000 stipend per academic year if accepted into the Child Welfare Stipend Program, or CWSP.
-This partnership between the Virginia Department of Social Services and VCU requires the stipend recipient to work at a local department of social services within the Commonwealth of Virginia in prevention, foster care or adoption for one calendar year for each academic year the stipend was received.
+This partnership between the Virginia Department of Social Services and VCU requires the stipend recipient to work at a local department of social services within the Commonwealth of Virginia in family preservation, foster care or adoption for one calendar year for each academic year the stipend was received.

 Accreditation